chris-z03/simple-matrix-calculator/README.md

 How to use the calculator:
 1. Enter your input in the text file Input.txt and save it
-2. Use one or more of the above five instructions in CALCULATOR
+2. Use one or more of the above five instructions in CALCULATOR.py

 *If you want to calculate the determinant, the inverse, or the RREF of a matrix, open the text file named Input, and enter in